Local partner groups

-In South Korea, India, Viet Nam and Indonesia, we have HSI team members living in-country.
-In China, we support the efforts more than 35 animal protection groups in campaigning, public education and hands-on rescue.
+In South Korea, Viet Nam and Indonesia, we have HSI team members living in-country to pursue legislative change and action for animals.
+In China, we support the efforts of numerous animal protection groups and shelters in campaigning, public education and hands-on rescue.

-Additionally, HSI works co-operatively with the Foreign and Commonwealth Office in the United Kingdom to progress meaningful action, and has played a key role in helping to shape recent Congressional Resolutions in the United States.
+Additionally, HSI works co-operatively with the Foreign and Commonwealth Office in the United Kingdom to progress meaningful action and has played a key role in helping to shape recent Congressional Resolutions in the United States.

 If you believe that dogs shouldn’t suffer and die for the trade in their meat, sign now to stand with us.

-Stopping dog thieves
+Stopping the dog thieves and traffickers

 Public awareness campaigning